matheo97/TruoraTestServer/README.md

 Truora Test

-RESTful Cockroach and Go
+A RESTful api made in Go with Cockroach DB, What I learned:

-Features
+- use of Gorilla MUX

-uses Gorilla MUX
+- uses of Pure Go Postgres Driver
-uses Pure Go postgres driver
+- handling http request and sending back responses